Efficient electronic cooling above 2 K by niobium-based superconducting tunnel junctions: Author contributions

 \section{Author contributions}

-Research was conceptualized by J.H, A.R, A.K, J.L and M.P.
+Research was conceptualized by J.H, A.R, A.K, J.S.L and M.P.
 Device design was done by J.H, A.R, R.P.L and K.V.
 Device fabrication was led by R.P.L with the support from J.H.
 T.R did device validation through SEM imaging.
 Device characterization was done in room temperature by J.H and J.Ge, and in low temperature by J.H and A.R.
 Data was analyzed by J.H, A.R, E.M and A.K.
-Finite element method simulation was done by E.M and A.R. with the support from J.H.
-Al--AlOx--Nb junction development was done by R.P.L, M.R, J-P.K, O.P, V.V, W.F, E.T.M, M.K, M.P and J.G, who also supervised the junction development.
+Finite-element-method simulation was done by E.M and A.R. with the support from J.H.
+Al-AlO$_x$-Nb junction development was done by R.P.L, M.R, J-P.K, O.P, V.V, C.F, E.T.M, M.K, M.P and J.G, who also supervised the junction development.
 M.P supervised the refrigerator work.
 J.H and M.P wrote the manuscript with contributions from all other authors.